YenHub/web-app-in-a-box/readme.md

 ![Author] ![Progress] ![Project Status] ![Open Issues] ![React Version] ![ExpressJS Version] ![Beer Money]

+## What is it?

+This is essentially a Web App in a box, front and back end, built with the magic of Docker 🐳

+We have an ExpressJS Web API, using WebSQL for it's data store.

+![demo]

+The front end is React based and there is also a pre-configured phpMyAdmin instance to compliment the setup, all running in an isolated environment in the root of the project!

+## What does it do?

+Whatever you want it to do really, the idea is, it's a simple, easy and fast full stack javascript web app in a box, front end, back end and DB included!

+No mucking around! 🎉

+## TOC

 - [TLDR](#tldr)
 - [What is it?](#what-is-it)
 - [What does it do?](#what-does-it-do)